SecurityBrewery/catalyst-docs/docs/catalyst/admin/backup.md

 Catalyst contains an API endpoint to create backups which make backups quite easy.
 To create regular backups you can create a new API key with the
-`admin:backup:read` permission.
+`backup:read` permission.
 Then set up a cronjob somewhere with the following curl command:

 ```bash
 curl \